nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The AddressBook will be initialized with the initial address book state.

 Step 2.
-The user types `add-patient` (or `add-Doctor`) as command, with the appropriate arguments for the person, for example, `add-patient n/John Doe ic/S9851386G g/M p/98765432 ec/90123456 e/johnd@example.com a/John street, block 123, #01-01 d/T0123456H c/pneumothorax b/O+`.
+The user types `add-patient` (or `add-doctor`) as command, with the appropriate arguments for the person, for example, `add-patient n/John Doe ic/S9851386G g/M p/98765432 ec/90123456 e/johnd@example.com a/John street, block 123, #01-01 d/T0123456H c/pneumothorax b/O+`.

 Step 3.
 The `AddressBookParser` parses the arguments and determine the required command parser based on the first word of the arguments.